joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ### Encryption:

 For encryption, I will definitely be using AES, because it is the standard and has been tested extremely thoroughly by the public.
-I do not want to compromise on security, but AES is still pretty fast anyway.
+I do not want to compromise on security, and AES is still pretty fast anyway.

 I will use 128 bit AES mainly, as it is still proven to be secure from attacks, and may include the option to use 256 bit if desired by the user.
 The majority of users will not need AES 256 level security, but I will include it for people that may need it.